reuab/picons-source/README.md

 TVH_PASS=""
 ```

-You need only those values in your file which are different from the default values.
+Only the values which are different from the default values are required.
 For most people this will be a file with a single host name or host IP address.

 ```sh
 TVH_HOST="my.tvheadend.server"